 As the name suggest, this type of drywall has a green covering.
 This type is more resistant to moisture and so it’s more expensive that regular white board drywall.
 Although it’s more resistant to water, it is not waterproof, but still a good choice as a tile backer in places like the bathroom, kitchen or laundry room.

 Denshield is preferred board type as tile backer for small to medium size tile up to a max of 1’ x 1’.
-Some form of concrete board should be installed if tiles are larger than that.
+Use concrete board when the tiles are larger than 1’ x 1.

 Blue Board Drywall: